-There are so many great things to do in Naples, Florida for the entire family.
 Naples has wonderful beaches where you can enjoy water sports, beach activities, beach walks or simply relax and take in all that Florida sunshine.
-There are so many great day trips from Naples, Florida.
-If you enjoy being on the water then head out on a Naples Bay boat tour.
-It is a great way to see Naples from the water.
+There are simply so many great things to do in Naples, Florida for the entire family!

+If you enjoy being on the water, for instance, then head out on a Naples Bay boat tour.
+It’s a great way to see Naples from the water.
 You can even head out on your own private boat fishing trip.
 You can also paddleboard through the mangroves.

-If you are a little more adventurous then head down alligator alley and join an airboat tour through the Everglades where you get to see the alligators.
-Naples is only 1.5 hours from Miami making it a great day trip.
+In case the family’s feeling a little more adventurous then head down alligator alley and join an airboat tour through the Everglades.
+Naples is only 1.5 hours from Miami too, making it a great day trip.